zeinkap/yelp-camp/ReadMe.md

 * User can upload multiple photos of campground rather than just one
 * Add appropriate tab titles for each page

-# BUGS!!!
-* deleteCampground method is not working shows error "TypeError: Assignment to constant variable."